 Life has taken a downward turn for Cinderella.
+After the death of her mother, she plants a single rose at her grave.
 While she still grieves for her beloved mother, her father has remarried.
 Her stepmother, who has two children of her own, is a bully.
 She hates the fact her stepdaughter, nicknamed Cinderella, is kinder and more beautiful than her own brood.

 To make matters worse, Cinderella’s father is struggling to cope with life under the thumb of his dominant new wife.
 To fund a more extravagant lifestyle for her own girls, she sells many of the family’s belongings, including Cinderella’s most prized possession, a portrait of her mother.

-Cinderella seeks solace at the foot of the tree where her mother is buried.
+Cinderella seeks solace in the rose garden where her mother is buried.
 Her Fairy Godmother magically appears and asks Cinderella what she would wish for.
 The answer is simple—to go to the Royal Ball.
 As the roses come to life and dance around her, Cinderella’s dream looks set to come true.
 Her Fairy Godmother however, warns her that the spell will be reversed at midnight.